 Trust funds 101: what, why, who, how, types and tax

 Trusts have a reputation as mysterious legal instruments (or financial frameworks) favoured by the rich and used to avoid tax.
-While wealthy people may use them, their use is much more common than many people might think.
+While wealthy people certainly do use them, so do other people for different reasons.

 Trusts (and all they entail) is a vast topic.
 This concise guide helps you catch up on the vital aspects.
 Let’s start with the basics…